VK2735 (Subcutaneous & Oral Formulations)

 Samms RJ, Coghlan MP, Sloop KW.
 How May GIP Enhance the Therapeutic Efficacy of GLP-1?
 Trends in Endocrinology & Metabolism.
 2020;31(6):410-421 (link).

-Activation of the GLP-1 receptor has been shown to decrease glucose, reduce appetite, lower body weight and improve insulin sensitivity in patients with type 2 diabetes, obesity, or both.
-Semaglutide is a GLP-1 receptor agonist that has been approved by the U.S. Food and Drug Administration (FDA) and is currently marketed in various dosage strengths and forms as Ozempic®, Rybelsus®, and Wegovy®.
-More recently, research efforts have explored the potential co-activation of the GIP receptor as a means of enhancing the therapeutic benefits of GLP-1 receptor activation.
-Tirzepatide is a dual GLP-1/GIP receptor agonist that has been recently approved by the FDA and is currently marketed as Mounjaro™.
-There is growing excitement around the therapeutic promise of single agents designed to target multiple metabolic receptors, and preclinical data thus far suggest that VK2735 has best-in-class potential as a dual GLP-1/GIP agonist.
+Activation of the GLP-1 receptor has been shown to decrease glucose, reduce appetite, lower body weight, and improve insulin sensitivity in patients with type 2 diabetes, obesity, or both.
+Semaglutide is a GLP-1 receptor agonist that has been approved by the U.S. Food and Drug Administration and is currently marketed in various dosage strengths and forms as Ozempic®, Rybelsus®, and Wegovy®.
+More recently, research efforts have explored the potential co-activation of the glucose-dependent insulinotropic peptide GIP receptor as a means of enhancing the therapeutic benefits of GLP-1 receptor activation.
+Tirzepatide is a dual GLP-1/GIP receptor agonist that has been approved by the FDA and is currently marketed in various dosage strengths and forms as Mounjaro® and Zepbound®.

-In 2022, Viking initiated a Phase 1 SAD and MAD clinical trial of VK2735.
+Prior to VENTURE, Viking initiated a Phase 1 SAD and MAD clinical trial of VK2735 in 2022.
 During the first quarter of 2023, the company announced results from this study, which demonstrated that treatment with VK2735 was safe and well-tolerated when dosed for up to 28 days in healthy obese volunteers.
 In addition, treatment with VK2735 led to mean weight loss of up to 18 pounds from baseline.

 In the SAD portion of the Phase 1 study, VK2735 demonstrated promising safety and tolerability, as well as a predictable pharmacokinetic profile.
 Following single subcutaneous doses, VK2735 demonstrated a half-life of approximately 170 to 250 hours, a Tmax (time to reach maximum plasma concentration) ranging from approximately 75 to 90 hours, and excellent therapeutic exposures.